Xetibo/ReSet-Doc/sections/introduction.typ

 #section("Introduction")
-The Linux ecosystem is well known to be fractured, whether it is the seemingly endless amount of distributions, or the various desktop environments, there will always be someone who will create something new.
+The Linux ecosystem is well known to be fractured, whether it is the seemingly endless amount of distributions or the various desktop environments, there will always be someone who will create something new.
 With this reality comes a challenge to create software that is not dependent on one singular distribution or environment.